 But don’t worry!
-We’ve compiled a list of resources to help tamariki and taiohi stave off boredom and support whānau as we work together to stop the spread of COVID-19.
+We’ve compiled a list of resources to help tamariki and taiohi stave off boredom and support whānau as we continue to work together to stop the spread of COVID-19:

 • The mental, physical and other benefits of getting outside are many – here are some ideas for keeping kids active

 • Make your own play dough – hours of fun for tamariki and a fantastic creative outlet!

 • Story Yoga is screen time that also involves movement – there’s plenty to choose from and the kids love it